What Does RV Hookups Mean?

 Sewer Hose & 4 in 1 Adapter

-RV sewer accessories are the most unique and hard to find camping accessories that you absolutely will want to have with you before you take off on your next RV adventure.
+RV sewer accessories are essential and unique camping gear you’ll want to have ready before your next RV trip.

-The elbow adapter (click to view on Amazon) is one of the most important things to have with the sewer hoses.
+The elbow adapter (click to view on Amazon) is a must-have accessory for your RV sewer hoses.

 See Also: How To Set Up At An RV Park Or Campground For Dummies